Zoher15/Zoher15.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Excited to share that our paper `Task-Aligned Prompting Improves Detection of AI-Generated Images in VLMs` has been submitted to [NeurIPS 2025](https://neurips.cc/)!
-Our zero-shot-s² method improves AI-generated image detection by up to 29% without fine-tuning. 🚀
+Excited to share that our paper `Prefilled responses enhance zero-shot detection of AI-generated images` has been accepted to the [NeurIPS 2024 Workshop on Generative and Protective AI for Content Creation](https://neurips.cc/)!
+The paper has also been submitted to ACL ARR.
+Our Prefill-Guided Thinking (PGT) method improves AI-generated image detection by up to 24% without training data. 🚀